marceloreginato/EggerlandMystery/README.md

 ## 🚨 About

-This is a recriation of the first four fases of Eggerland Mystery, programmed by Object-Oriented Programming on Java!
+This is a recreation of the first four fases of the game Eggerland Mystery, programmed by Object-Oriented Programming on Java!

 ## 🔨 Tools